 3. Indulge in DIY Pampering

 Set out a day for you and your daughter to indulge in DIY beauty pampering at home.
 Break out the blackhead strips, face masks and face serums.
-Besides dishing out beauty routine tips, this is a great time for mums and daughters to catch up on the week.
+Besides dishing out beauty routine tips, this is a great time to catch up on the week.

 4. Movie Night